Skip to main content

 Water reuse and lower process temperatures: additional profit factors

-1. Water re-usage
+1. Water reuse

-2. Lowering process temperatures.
+2. Lowering process temperatures

 • Lower energy costs

-• Extension of the service life of seals and pipes.
+• Extension of the service life of seals and pipes

 In many cases, this leads to a reduction in energy consumption in cleaning cycles.